JOUR7010 International Relations Theory and Practice

 JOUR7160 Principles of Economics

-This course is designed to provide a theoretical and scholarly framework which complements JOUR7160 Business and Finance.
-It will provide students with a basis in the economic theories that are most likely to be useful and interesting to business journalists.
-Students will appreciate the analytical framework of modern economics and its history.
-Current and perennial controversies and arguments will be explored.
+This course is designed to provide a theoretical and practical framework that complements JOUR7170 Business and Finance.
+It equips students with contemporary economic knowledge to interpret and analyze economic issues which are most likely to be useful and interesting to business journalists.

 JOUR7170 Business and Finance